covidcanidoit/covidcanidoit/README.md

 * There is an admin section in the app that also uses the Database API to update activities
 * Based on project needs, sometimes we do a bulk-data-import using tools in the `utils/` directory
 * We have a separate firebase project named `ccidi-staging` that does all of the same things, which is nice for testing infrastructure and major database changes
+* The Google Places API doesn't provide busyness data directly, so there is also an API service that uses the [populartimes](https://github.com/m-wrzr/populartimes) python library to scrape this data.
+Right now this is hosted on @awwaiid's server, but we'll move it into a Google Cloud function at some point